 The National Ambulance Surveillance System (NASS-AOD) is a novel surveillance system for alcohol and other drug related ambulance attendances.
-This system is a collaborative project between National Addiction and Mental Health Surveillance Unit @ Turning Point's Research Program, Monash University, and jurisdictional ambulance services: Ambulance Victoria, Ambulance Tasmania, ACT Ambulance Service, NSW Ambulance, St John Ambulance NT, and Queensland Ambulance Service.
+This system is a collaborative project between National Addiction and Mental Health Surveillance Unit @ Turning Point's Research Program, Monash University, and jurisdictional ambulance services: Ambulance Victoria, Ambulance Tasmania, ACT Ambulance Service, Ambulance Service of New South Wales, St John Ambulance NT, and Queensland Ambulance Service.
 The project is funded by the Commonwealth Department of Health, and the Victorian Department of Human Services (Victorian data).